credenceanddecision/Monkey_Portfolios_Revisisted/README.md

 Our objective is to quantify the return variability induced by the stochastic nature of stock selection and index rebalancing, distinguishing the influence of chance on investment outcomes.

 The notebook simulates the performance of randomly selected portfolios against a benchmark with variables such as the number of stocks (`n`) and the rebalance frequency (`f`).
-The simulation aims to estimate the performance and standard deviation of these synthetic indices relative to the benchmark.

 <img src="images/img1.png" alt="" >